mailchimp/content-style-guide/15-copyright-and-trademarks.html.md

 Copyright law applies to nearly every piece of content we create at MailChimp, from our website to our blog posts to the gifts we make for our users.
 We display proper—and prominent—copyright notice on our website site and ony other content we produce.

-At minimum, these copyright notices read, “© [YEAR] MailChimp.”
+At minimum, these copyright notices read, “&copy; [YEAR] MailChimp.”

-At the bottom of every page of our website, we also include a longer notice to make it clear that all rights are reserved and our marks are registered: “© 2001-2015 All Rights Reserved.
-MailChimp® is a registered trademark of The Rocket Science Group.”
+At the bottom of every page of our website, we also include a longer notice to make it clear that all rights are reserved and our marks are registered: “&copy; 2001-2015 All Rights Reserved.
+MailChimp<sup>&reg;</sup> is a registered trademark of The Rocket Science Group.”

 ### Other creators’ copyrights